IJchenko/WebApiExample/README.md

 # WebApiExample

-This app is an example web api db context defined with InMemory
+This app is an example web api.
+Db context defined with InMemory.

-http-repl was used for testing
+http-repl was used for testing.